geethasamynathan/PowerApp-Notes/CRUD Steps/crud step1.md

 This ensures the selection is retained.

 4. Ensure Gallery Refreshes After Submission
-If you have a Submit Button, ensure it resets the form and gallery:
+If you have a (Add orsavechanges)Submit Button, ensure it resets the form and gallery:

 ```powerapps